 Rice cultivation is a cultivation in complete harmony with water

 Rice fields are good for environmental sustainability because they use water resources with utmost care.
-Once the water used to submerge the crops has performed its function, it is fed back into the organized system of rivers and canals totally free of residues that may be toxic for the environment.
+Once the water used to submerge the crops has performed its function, it is fed back into the organized system of rivers and canals.

 European rice cultivation, an ally in fighting climate change